Friends rally around former App State great after home, possessions destroyed in Israel bombing

-ISRAEL — In 1979, he was a star for the App State’s men’s basketball team, but now Mel Hubbard needs help after his home was destroyed during the conflict between Israel and Hamas.
+ISRAEL — In 1979, he was a star for the App State men’s basketball team, but now Mel Hubbard needs help after his home was destroyed during the conflict between Israel and Hamas.

 Hubbard played for the App State men’s basketball team from 1975 to 1979 and was part of the first Mountaineer team ever to make the NCAA tournament in 1979.
 After college he played overseas in a few places before settling in Israel in the mid to late 1980s.